vhx/community-api-documentation/video-player.md

 ### [Player setup using jQuery](#setup)

-For this demo, we're using jQuery, but you can use whatever you want.
-SWFObject is used for .flash()
+For this demo, we're using jQuery, but you can use whatever you want. jquery.swfobject is used for .flash() but you could inject it manually as well

-    <script type="text/javascript" src="https://ajax.googleapis.com/ajax/libs/jquery/1.6.3/jquery.min.js"></script>
+    <script type="text/javascript" src="http://ajax.googleapis.com/ajax/libs/jquery/1.6.3/jquery.min.js"></script>
-    <script type="text/javascript" src="https://ajax.googleapis.com/ajax/libs/swfobject/2.2/swfobject.js"></script>
+    <script type="text/javascript" src="http://vhx.tv/javascripts/jquery.swfobject-1.1.1.js"></script>

 This is the Megaplaya SWF URL: